How to Get Your Wyoming Insurance License in 2026

 Study for the Exam (No Pre-Licensing Hours Required)

-Wyoming does not require any pre-licensing education hours — but the state exam is comprehensive and the exam fee is among the highest in the region at $96–$113.
+Wyoming does not require any pre-licensing education hours — but the state exam is comprehensive.
+Pearson VUE exam fees vary by exam type.
 Most candidates spend 2–4 weeks using a prep course before testing.
-Providers like WebCE ($109.95), A.D.
-Banker ($169.95), and Kaplan ($139+) offer WY-specific exam prep courses with practice exams and simulated licensing tests.
+Providers like WebCE, A.D.
+Banker, and Kaplan offer WY-specific exam prep courses with practice exams and simulated licensing tests; verify current course pricing with each provider.

 Pass the Wyoming Insurance Licensing Exam (Pearson VUE)